exonum/exonum-doc/src/get-started/design-overview.md

 - **No isolation.** Request processing is performed in the same execution context as the core of the system.
 This is beneficial for performance, although has certain security risks

+  > This reads _very_ strangely.
+  > Almost as if we admit security vulnerabilities in Exonum and are proud of it.
+  > Maybe we should rephrase this item a little to present it in a more positive way.
+  > We say (below) that isolation is a high priority on the roadmap,
+  > but the roadmap itself does not seem to mention this item explicitly.

 - **Local state.** Exonum services may define a local state, which is specific to the node on which the service is running.
 The local state can be used to manage secret information (e.g., private keys).
 The local